jeetbhalani15/component-lib/README.md

 # Component-Library
-all sytle sheets and design which makes your UI faster.
+all style sheets and design which makes your UI faster.